t-momozaki/RORM/README.md

-# Robust Ordinal Response Model via Divergence Approach
+# RORM: Robust Ordinal Response Model via Divergence Approach

 This repository provides the R code implementing the robust inference for the ordinal response model via the divergence approach, as proposed by the following paper.